csharp-condicional-switch

 }

-Although, it is probably a bad idea to do this 😉.
+Although it’s very likely a bad idea to do it 😉.

 Practical Examples

 These examples are intended to show how to use the Switch conditional.
-It does not mean that it is the best way to solve the problem they address.
-Normally, there are better alternatives.
+It does not mean it’s the best way to solve the problem they address.
+Usually, there are better alternatives.